AnnsAnns/RIOT/doc/guides/advanced_tutorials/device_drivers.md

 However, please avoid the use of `float` or `double`.
 Instead, multiply to the next SI (or appropriate) unit.
-E.g. if an ADC would return values like `1.23 V`, chose to return `1230 mV` instead.
+E.g. if an ADC would return values like `1.23 V`, choose to return `1230 mV` instead.

 Additionally, towards ease of use, all device drivers in RIOT should provide a similar 'look and feel'.
 They should behave similarly in terms of their state